 In a circle skirt, your waist is taken as the circumference of the inner circle.
 You can cut out this circumference from a suitably long and wide fabric piece to fit snugly about your waist by finding the center of the fabric and marking the radius of this circle inside.
 To find the radius when the circumference is given you can use a simple formula.

-The radius of a circle = Circumference of the circle divided by 6.28
+The radius of a circle = Circumference of the circle (your waist round) divided by 6.28

 Full Circle skirt calculator